 - Deregulated market: Most cryptocurrencies are decentralized and there are no governing agencies monitoring crypto markets and exchanges.
 That allows developers and exchanges to manipulate these markets in ways companies traded on traditional stock exchanges like the NYSE would never dare, since there are no legal repercussions.

 - News sensitive: Cryptocurrency investors might be more sensitive to news than traditional stock investors.
 SpaceX founder Elon Musk has caused some insane price swings by simply tweeting about cryptocurrencies he liked.
 He sent the prices of meme coin Dogecoin crashing down during his Saturday Night Live skit when he called it a hustle.
 News about China clamping down on cryptocurrency miners and exchanges sent Bitcoins prices crashing down as low as $30,000.

 It’s a Good Time to Start

-Investing in cryptocurrencies has now been made easy with the help of special apps and technology.
-This has helped Many cryptocurrencies reach their all-time high earlier this year, but prices have dropped down significantly since then.
+Investing in cryptocurrencies has now been made easy with the help of special crypto trading apps and technology.
+This has helped many cryptocurrencies reach their all-time high earlier this year, but prices have dropped down significantly since then.
 I wouldn’t call it a cause for panic, but, instead, simply the market correcting itself from the crypto frenzy that started in early 2021.

 Current price corrections make it a good time to get started investing and trading cryptocurrencies.
-Apps like Bitpay, Blockfolio, and Edge will make it easy to manage your investments.
+The best cryptocurrency apps, like Bitpay, Blockfolio, Paxful and Edge will make it easy to manage your investments.